 Olin (OLN) Gains As Market Dips: What You Should Know

-Heading into today, shares of the chlor-alkali and ammunition producer'had lost 9.22% over the past month, lagging the Basic Materials sector's gain of 6.68% and the S&P 500's gain of 3.67% in that time.
+Prior to today's trading, shares of the chlor-alkali and ammunition producer'had lost 7.78% over the past month.
+This has lagged the Basic Materials sector's gain of 4.05% and the S&P 500's gain of 2.36% in that time.

-Wall Street will be looking for positivity from Olin as it approaches its next earnings report date.
-This is expected to be January 27, 2022.
+Investors will be hoping for strength from Olin as it approaches its next earnings release, which is expected to be January 27, 2022.
 In that report, analysts expect Olin to post earnings of $2.43 per share.
 This would mark year-over-year growth of 2125%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.34 billion, up 41.23% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.34 billion, up 41.23% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Olin.
+Investors might also notice recent changes to analyst estimates for Olin.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.09% higher.
-Olin currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.19% higher within the past month.
+Olin is holding a Zacks Rank of #2 (Buy) right now.

-Looking at its valuation, Olin is holding a Forward P/E ratio of 5.88.
-This represents a discount compared to its industry's average Forward P/E of 12.68.
+Looking at its valuation, Olin is holding a Forward P/E ratio of 5.9.
+For comparison, its industry has an average Forward P/E of 12.68, which means Olin is trading at a discount to the group.

-Also, we should mention that OLN has a PEG ratio of 0.1.
+Also, we should mention that OLN has a PEG ratio of 0.11.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Chemical - Diversified industry currently had an average PEG ratio of 1.06 as of yesterday's close.
+The Chemical - Diversified was holding an average PEG ratio of 1.06 at yesterday's closing price.

 Click to get this free report